Axfood in brief

 Sustainability is an important aspect of Axfood’s business model and permeates everything we do.
 Our ambition is to be the industry leader in sustainability.
 But we are also humble ahead of the challenges facing us.
 Achieving our objectives requires proactive work with our own operations as well as inspiration and guidance for both customers and other actors in the food retail industry.

 Our employees are our recipe for success

-We would not be where we are today without our more than 9,900 employees.
+We would not be where we are today without our employees.
 We are a large team with diverse experience and backgrounds, but with the same passion for food and people.
 With commitment and pride we work together to create a better everyday in which everyone can share their joy for good and sustainable food.

 - The principal owner is Axel Johnson AB, with 50.1% of the shares.

 - Axfood will be climate neutral by 2020.
 The carbon footprint from the Group’s own operations will be cut by 75% by 2020 (base year 2009).